bcoles/kasld/docs/usage.md

   Compile-time default: 0xffffffff81000000
   Virtual entropy:      ~0 of 9 bits
   Physical entropy:     ~0 of 13 bits
-  Direct map entropy:   ~16 bits
+  Direct map entropy:   ~15 of 15 bits

 ----------------------------------------
 Virtual address space (decoupled, not to scale):